Humancannonball/PersonalSite/platerecognizer-service/README.md

 -   **Vehicle Type Identification**: Determines the type of vehicle for accurate fee calculation.
 -   **Dynamic Fee Calculation**: Calculates parking fees based on time, vehicle type, and day of the week.
 -   **Database Integration**: Stores parking data in a PostgreSQL database for record-keeping.
+-   **Single Image Analysis**: Analyzes a single image and returns the raw data from the Plate Recognizer API.

 ## Prerequisites